RON'S 9/11 EXPERIENCE

 The boat finally reached Liberty State Park.
 There were medical units set up under tents to treat the wounded.
 I felt lost.
 It was quite a hike to get home, but no way to get there except to walk.
 I was tired, and all I wanted was to see a familiar face and to be hugged.
 I asked some officials if there was any transportation available to get to downtown Jersey City from there, but they said no. I started my walk.
 Along the way, as I passed block after block of homes, I could see and hear people’s radios and televisions tuned in to the reports of the attacks.
 Neighbors clumped on each other’s porches and on street corners to talk about it.
 Some people stared at me because I was covered in dust with my mask down around my neck.

 About 35 minutes later, I reached my apartment.
 My feet hurt.
 I had a headache.
 I was so tired.
-As I climbed the stairs and neared my apartment door, I could hear my neighbor inside my apartment, talking with my roommate.
+As I climbed the stairs and neared my apartment door, I could hear my neighbor inside my apartment, talking with my boyfriend.
 I stepped in, and we all hugged each other.
 We cried.
 The horror of everything that had transpired that morning came rushing at me all at once.
 I was so happy to be home.
 I was so happy to be alive.

 The Days Afterward